6 Tips For Choosing The Best Air Purifier For Smokers (March 2024 update)

 Yes, air purifiers do eliminate smoke, especially the ones fitted with a “Medical-grade HEPA 13 filter” which is ideal for smoke elimination.
 Yet, besides a smoke filter, you also need an air purifier that can get rid of the smell of smoke, which is the tricky part.

 Unlike smoke, odour has no particles, so it cannot be filtered even with a high-quality HEPA filter.
-Besides odour, tobacco releases other toxic chemicals that freely pass through the HEPA filter back into the environment.
-To prevent this, a modern air purifier for smokers will usually include a carbon filter.
+In addition to odour, tobacco releases other toxic chemicals that freely pass through the HEPA filter back into the environment.
+To prevent this, modern air purifiers for smokers will usually include a carbon filter.

 How do you purify air from smoke?